Lateral Knee Pain

 Pressure along the path of the peroneal nerve can also cause outer knee pain.
 The peroneal nerve branches off from the sciatic nerve and runs down the outer side of the lower leg to the foot.

 Nerve pain is often associated with tingling, pins and needles and or numbness.
+Whilst there may be pain on outside of knee there is usually no swelling with nerve problems.

 Damage to the peroneal nerve usually occurs when there is a blow to the side of the knee, which squashes the nerve where it sits just below the skin.
 Alternatively, there may be pressure higher up the nerve where the sciatic nerve branches off from the lower part of the lumbar spine e.g. from a disc protrusion.